VIJAYKS01/search-engine/README.md

 This webpage was created by VijayKumar S. Feel free to contribute to the project by submitting a pull request or creating an issue.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/VIJAYKS01/search-engine/blob/main/LICENSE) file for details.

 ## Screenshot's

 ![image](https://github.com/VIJAYKS01/search-engine/assets/95979108/5d6067ed-f23b-4e26-b959-42c13ee8c441)